Alocks/Alura-Data-Miner/README.md

 # Alura Scraper Documentation
 AluraLogin:
--Login in the site.
+-Login on the site.
 Only needed to crawl and scrap a formation.
 -Uses AluraScraper and AluraScraper as subclasses, so you only need to create one object.

 AluraScraper: